 They say breakfast is the most important meal of the day, so naturally, we take it seriously here in Wisconsin.
 And by seriously, we mean deliciously and surrounded by good company.
 Whether you’re an early riser, a bruncher or a breakfast-for-dinner kind of person, we have many stop-worthy breakfasts throughout the state.

 Frank’s has been voted the Best Diner in Kenosha County, and it’s been featured in the New York Times, Wall Street Journal and The Food Network show Diners, Drive-Ins and Dives.
-Beyond the award-winning atmosphere, Frank’s is home to having gigantic buttermilk pancakes, fluffy omelets, Garbage Plates (known elsewhere as scramblers or skillets) and breakfast specials every weekend.
+Beyond the award-winning atmosphere, Frank’s is home to gigantic buttermilk pancakes, fluffy omelets, Garbage Plates (known elsewhere as scramblers or skillets) and breakfast specials every weekend.
 This is the perfect place to sip on orange juice, enjoy award-winning food and catch up with your favorite people over a memorable breakfast.

-Mickies Dairy Bar will have your mouth watering as you smell their classic Scrambler being prepared — three fluffy eggs, bacon or sausage topped with veggies and gravy served with toast.
-It’s a local favorite, and folks line up for it every Saturday.
+Mickies Dairy Bar is a classic diner that will have your mouth watering as you smell their Scrambler being prepared — three fluffy eggs over their signature chopped hashbrowns, bacon or sausage topped with veggies, cheese and gravy served with toast.
+It’s a local favorite, and folks line up for it every Saturday, especially when there’s a Badger game happening nearby.
 But take our word for it — it’s well worth the wait.
-What’s waiting is a table (or a spot at the counter) at one of the most iconic stops in Madison since 1946.
+What’s waiting is a table (or a spot at the counter) with your favorite people at one of the most iconic stops in Madison since 1946.

 The building at 116th Main Street in River Falls, now home to the South Fork Café, has been a restaurant since 1915, and the building’s history dates back even further.
 After a few name changes, the South Fork Café continues to delight with local favorites like sirloin steak and eggs, breakfast pizza, eggs benedict, cinnamon roll French toast and the Mexican omelet.
-You and your breakfast-mates might not arrive on a horse and buggy like they did in 1915, but the tastes being served here now are just as good as (or better than?) they were back then.
+You and your breakfast-mates might not arrive on a horse and buggy like they did in 1915, but the tastes being served here now are just as good as (or better than?) they were back then in River Falls.

 Whether you’re an early bird or not, there’s always time for a delicious breakfast.
 And in Wisconsin, delicious is never hard to find.
 For more memorable eats, check out these Food Network Famous Restaurants in Wisconsin.